Saturn Put A Ring On It Only Relatively Recently

 Read about what’s happening to Saturn’s rings in the journal Science.

-Burkhard Militzer is an associate professor of Earth and Planetary Science and of Astronomy at the University of California, Berkeley in Berkeley, California.
+Burkhard Militzer is a professor of Earth and Planetary Science and of Astronomy at the University of California, Berkeley in Berkeley, California.

 JOHN DANKOSKY: This is Science Friday.
 I’m John Dankosky.
 Ira Flatow is away.